holepunchto/hyperdb-autobase-workshop/README.md

 The server side uses [Protomux RPC](https://github.com/holepunchto/protomux-rpc) to define the endpoints.
 The client side uses [Protomux-RPC Client](https://github.com/holepunchto/protomux-rpc-client) to access them.

+### 3. Run the services over a CLI

+The CLI is already made for you, at bin.js.
+It includes 2 methods:
+- run
+- admin-add-writer

+To start the service, open 3 terminal windows.

+- Window 1: `node bin.js run`
+- Window 2: `node bin.js run --storage store2 --bootstrap <autobase key>`
+- Window 3: `node bin.js run --storage store3 --bootstrap <autobase key>`

+End the Window-1 process, and run:
+- Window 1: `node bin.js admin-add-writer <Window-2 Local key>`

+Wait until Window-2 reports it has become an indexer.
+Then end the Window-1 process and run:
+- Window 1: `node bin.js admin-add-writer <Window-3 Local key>`

+Wait until Window-3 reports it has become an indexer.
+Then end all 3 processes, and:

+- Window 1: `node bin.js run`
+- Window 2: `node bin.js run --storage store2 --bootstrap <autobase key>`
+- Window 3: `node bin.js run --storage store3 --bootstrap <autobase key>`

+You now have a 3-writer service with a stable view key.

+Use the [add-entries.js](add-entries.js) script to add a few entries, and note how it contacts a random RPC server each run.

 ## Assignment

 After the demo, you should have sufficient knowledge to do the following on your own: